 We really can’t stress the significance of knowing your customer enough.
 They are your bread and butter.
-They’re the people who help you to succeed in the fashion industry, therefore it’s of the utmost importance that you are designing for them.
+They’re the people who help you to succeed in the fashion industry.
+Therefore it’s of the utmost importance that you are designing for them.

 Coinciding with knowing your customer is creating the brand signature that sets your fashion collection apart from the rest.
 What you pick will depend heavily on the demographic you market to.

-Whatever it is you decide, be sure that you have done your research on trends.
+Whatever you decide, be sure that you have done your research on trends.
 Look to the major runway shows, competitor lookbooks, and social media feeds, as well as message boards and relevant social media fashion influencers that will speak to your audience.

 Quality is Key

 The success of many brands in the fashion industry, of which there is hefty competition, hinges on quality control.
-You’re going to want a flawless fit, top-notch materials, a keen sense for creating unique or useful details, and the ability to do those things again and again.
+You’re going to want a flawless fit, top-notch materials, a keen sense for creating unique or valuable details, and the ability to do those things again and again.